airbytehq/airbyte/docs/integrations/sources/mysql.md

 Some users reported that they could not connect to Amazon RDS MySQL or MariaDB.
 This can be diagnosed with the error message: `Cannot create a PoolableConnectionFactory`.
 To solve this issue add `enabledTLSProtocols=TLSv1.2` in the JDBC parameters.

+Another error that users have reported when trying to connect to Amazon RDS MySQL is `Error: HikariPool-1 - Connection is not available, request timed out after 30001ms.`.
+Many times this is can be due to the VPC not allowing public traffic, however, we recommend going through [this AWS troubleshooting checklist](https://aws.amazon.com/premiumsupport/knowledge-center/rds-cannot-connect/) to the correct permissions/settings have been granted to allow connection to your database.

 ## Getting Started \(Airbyte Cloud\)

 On Airbyte Cloud, only TLS connections to your MySQL instance are supported.
 Other than that, you can proceed with the open-source instructions below.